MontpellierRessourcesImagerie/microglia-analyzer/docs/mga_user_guide.rst

 - In this section, you will import your experiment so you can visualize and analyze it.
 - The :code:`Clear state` button is useless unless you just analyzed something else and need to reset the plugin.
-- Use the :code:`Sources folder` to provide the path to the folder containing your images.
+- Use the :code:`Sources folder` button to provide the path to the folder containing your images.
 It is the path of "my-awesome-experiment" in the previous example.
 - In the drop-down menu below, all the images of your folder should show up.
 Clicking on any of them in the list should display it in the main viewer.
 - You can adjust the contrast and brightness in the upper-left corner of Napari.